Dhaulagiri Circuit Trek

 • Enjoy the picturesque views of the Dhaulagiri range and Dhaulagiri Icefall.

 The trail will take you on a walk along the glacier and moraines, opening to an ablation valley.
 It would be best to be careful as you walk on icy and slippery trails.
 After a short time, you will have to ascend to French Pass.
 From the pass, the splendid views of Mukut Himal, Tukuche Peak, Dhaulagiri I, and many more will amaze you.
 All the mountains visible from this pass surround the Hidden Valley.
-Finally, the trail goes to the valley's edge, and you head to Thapa Pass (5,244 m).
+Finally, the trail goes to the valley edge, and you head to Thapa Pass (5,244 m).
 From there, you descend to the valley and find a suitable spot to camp overnight.

 • Traverse through glaciers and moraines.